Major: Associate in Arts

 “My dad always said the main goal of college is to graduate with as little debt as possible, and coming from a family that has gone through financial problems in the past, this was definitely a very exciting achievement for all of us,” she said.
 “In order to maintain the Presidential Scholarship, you are required to complete 15 hours of Honors credits, which helped me keep my academics sharp and my semesters on track.
 It also helped me get an idea of what the rest of my college career will look like.
 It’s an incredible program that I would encourage anyone who’s eligible to take advantage of.”

-She also started a karate club at Elmhurst College, the institution’s first martial arts club, where she is head instructor and helps others on their journey to a black belt.
-She recently earned her third degree black belt in Tang Soo Do karate and a first degree black belt in hapkido.
+Juvan received the Elmhurst College Transfer Scholarship, a full-tuition award given to one COD student every year.
+While at Elmhurst, she started a karate club, the institution’s first martial arts club, where she continues as head instructor and helps others on their journey to a black belt.
+She holds a third degree black belt in Tang Soo Do karate and a first degree black belt in hapkido and recently was the female grand champion cup winner at the karate regionals in Naperville.
 In fact, she wants martial arts to be a part of her life and hopes someday to open a part-time karate school.

 “It’s a great campus with lots of resources to help you succeed, including phenomenal professors,” she said.
 “I’ve met some really incredible friends here and enjoyed all the activities put on by Student Life, clubs and the College in general.
 By commuting and still living at home, I got to sleep in my own bed and eat my mom’s homemade meals, which was a big benefit to me.
 I also was able to continue my martial arts training and not only achieve my second-degree black belt, but became captain of our Demonstration Team and a World Tang Soo Do Association certified instructor.